Use this Basic Weight Watchers Grocery List to help you get started and continue on your weight loss journey with the WW program.

 - Brown rice

-- Dry lentils and beans – great for zero point chilis and soups, or make as filling side dish.
+- Dry or canned lentils and beans – great for zero point chilis and soups, or make as filling side dish.

 - Thin sandwich bread